To keep it simple, hygral fatigue is the result of over-moisturizing your natural hair (aka doing too much).

 For high porosity naturals (where this phenomenon is more common), protein treatments should be a staple in your routines.

-To do a protein treatment, simply replace your deep conditioner (which is moisture) with a protein treatment.
+To do a protein treatment, simply replace your deep conditioner (which is moisture) with a medium strength protein treatment every 2-3 weeks.

 Too much of a good thing can become damaging.